Irisisawesome2333/blog-scraper/README.md

 - `body`: Post body
 - `date`: Post date
 - `author`: Post author
-- `media_urls`: A list of media URLs for any media in the post body
+- `media_urls`: A list of media URLs for any image in the post body

 ## Requirements